ParisYang/OAEP/README.md

 A Java implementation of optimal asymmetric encryption padding, to be used in conjunction with RSA.
 Also includes an MGF1 implementation.

 This is a public domain project so do with it as you will.
-I make no warranties about this project, so don't come complaining if it breaks/has a bug.
+I make no warranties about this project.
+NO RIGHTS RESERVED!
+Please report issues though so I can fix them.

 Current Usage
 ====